 A few tools that don't make the highlight reel but belong in your awareness:

-- Extended Thinking: Claude can reason through problems step-by-step before responding — trading speed for depth.
+- Extended Thinking: Claude reasons through problems step-by-step before responding, trading speed for depth.
 Use it for complex analysis where getting it right matters more than getting it fast.
-R2 running full diagnostics before committing to a repair, not just the first fix that comes to mind.

 - Claude in Excel and PowerPoint: Native Office add-ins that bring Claude directly into your spreadsheets and presentations.
 Available on higher-tier plans, and as of early 2026, the two apps can pass context between each other.